prototowb/prototowb.github.io/about.md

 # About Me

 I am a self-taught Web Developer from North Rhine-Westphalia (Germany), with a whole lot of struggle in the background.
-Needed to switch perspectives due to worsening of my auto-immune disease, and am now open to remote work/job offers as i delve deeper into the topic of webDev! :-)
+Had to switch perspectives due to worsening of my auto-immune disease, and am now open to remote work/job offers as i delve deeper into the topic of webDev! :-)

 ## What is the ProtoHub?